cdave1/davidpetrie.com/src/pages/ethics.md

 # Ethics and Disclaimers

-This article specifically relates to work my [consulting work](/consulting/).
+This article specifically relates to my professional work.

 ### Errors and Bugs